JakeWharton/gitout/README.md

 Mount a `/data` volume which is where the repositories will be stored.
 Mount the `/config` folder which contains a `config.toml` or mount a `/config/config.toml` file directly.

+By default, the tool will run a single sync and then exit.
-Specify a `CRON` environment variable with a cron specifier dictating the schedule for when the tool should run.
+If you specify the `GITOUT_CRON` environment variable with a valid cron specifier, the tool will not exit and perform automatic syncs in accordance with the schedule.

 ```
 $ docker run -d \
     -v /path/to/data:/data \
     -v /path/to/config.toml:/config/config.toml \
-    -e "CRON=0 * * * *" \
+    -e "GITOUT_CRON=0 * * * *" \
     jakewharton/gitout
 ```